Interview with Benny Goodman. Two

 Description

 Benny Goodman grew up in London and hoped to become a pilot.
-He volunteered for the Air Force and was originally posted to RAF Abingdon as a ground gunner before beginning his flying training.
+He volunteered for the Air Force and was, originally, posted to RAF Abingdon as a ground gunner before beginning his flying training.
 After qualifying as a pilot in Canada, he became an instructor to Navy pilots.
 He survived his ship being torpedoed before he finally joined the Queen Mary in New York and returned to England.
-He flew operations with 617 Squadron and discusses a fire in the cockpit of his Lancaster, narrowly missing and mid-air collision and flying alongside a Me 262.
+He flew operations with 617 Squadron and discusses a fire in the cockpit of his Lancaster, narrowly missing a mid-air collision and flying alongside a Me 262.

 Creator